 What is Gamification?

 Gamification is the process of incorporating games or game-like elements into learning.
 It is a motivational framework for learning that implements game culture.
-Gamification is rooted in the psychology of thought, behavioural patterns, and motivation.
-It is structured around Human-Focused design; optimised for improving engagement.
+Gamification is rooted in the psychology of thoughts, behavioural patterns, and motivation.
+It is structured around Human-focused design; optimised for improving engagement.

-Businesses often apply gamification to employee training, recruitment, evaluation, and organizational productivity.
-Managers set up activities- achieve small milestones in the training cycle and receive positive payoffs.
+Businesses often apply gamification to organizational functions such as employee training, recruitment, evaluation, and organizational productivity.
+For example, managers set up activities such as achieving small milestones in the training cycle to receive positive payoffs.

 It provides the user autonomy by letting them opt-in or opt-out of the game.
-As the learner reaches certain goals, they receive constant positive feedback motivating them to try even harder.
+Additionally, as the learner reaches certain goals, they receive constant positive feedback motivating them to try even harder.